A nifty powershell timer module.

 I use Powershell for setting up renders a lot.
 And often I want to give something time to render, then compress it, send it to the internets, shut down the workstation, whatever.
-I used to just use the Start-Sleep commandlet (Sleep to its friends), but because I like complicating things here’s a nifty replacement.
+I used to use the Start-Sleep commandlet (Sleep to its friends), but because I like complicating things here’s a nifty replacement with bells and whistles.

 This module gives you a countdown timer.
 You specify how long you want it to run, and it ticks away, counting the seconds down, it’s even got an old-school spinner.
 That’s all it does, but I think it does it well.

-To run specify the -Days, -Hours, -Minutes, and / or seconds you want it to run for.
-You can also specify -TickLength which determines how often it updates.
+To run specify any combination of -Days, -Hours, -Minutes, or -Seconds you want it to run.
+You can also specify -TickLength which determines how often it updates, but doesn’t affect the length that it waits.

 SYNTAX Start-CountdownTimer [[-Days] <int>] [[-Hours] <int>] [[-Minutes] <int>] [[-Seconds] <int>] [[-tickLength] <int>]